cretucosmin3/NetFastPack/README.md

 Now let's continue...

 MessagePack is very performant and we can use it to improve and help scale our APIs, some considerations:
-- Improve overall data transfer (with small models it also help with < 4g connections).
+- Improve overall data transfer (with small models it also helps with < 4g connections).
 - Improve data parsing so your API can process more requests and cope better when highly loaded.
-- Improve sending & parsing of large responses such as big listed & nested objects.
+- Improve sending & parsing of large requests / responses such as big listed & nested objects.

 <br>